owainlewis/influx/README.md

 An async client for Influx DB.

 Internally this client uses http-kit for async requests.
+Use the @ operator to block requests.
+See http-kit for more info.

 ## Usage